DEX-ware/fair-atomic-swap/doc/bip-email/ours.md

 + https://en.bitcoin.it/wiki/Atomic_swap#Financial_optionality
 + https://blog.bitmex.com/atomic-swaps-and-distributed-exchanges-the-inadvertent-call-option/

-A few studies have been put into efforts, e.g., http://diyhpl.us/wiki/transcripts/scalingbitcoin/tokyo-2018/atomic-swaps/ and https://coblox.tech/docs/financial_crypto19.pdf

-However, there still exists some problems.
-Atmoic Swap can be used in Spot and Option.
-Coblox's solution is a fix for Spot but not for Option.

-To solve this, we introduce the premium mechanism into Atomic Swap. __To acheive this, we need to__ Therefore, we propose the new opcode: OP_LOOKUP_OUTPUT. __TO....__   __THE reason why__
+A few studies have been put into efforts, e.g., http://diyhpl.us/wiki/transcripts/scalingbitcoin/tokyo-2018/atomic-swaps/ and https://coblox.tech/docs/financial_crypto19.pdf, using the premium mechanism as the collateral.
+The basic idea is that, the transaction for the premium needs to be locked with the same secret hash but with a flipped payout, i.e. when redeemed with the secret, the money goes back to Alice and after timelock, the premium goes to Bob as a compensation for Alice not revealing the secret.
+However, this introduces a new problem: Bob can get the premium without paying anything, by never participating in.

+To solve this, we need to know the status of a related transaction.
+Unfortunately, Bitcoin does not support the stateful transaction functionalities.

+Therefore, we propose the new opcode: OP_LOOKUP_OUTPUT.
+It takes the id of an output, and produces the address of the output’s owner.
+With OP_LOOKUP_OUTPUT, the Bitcoin script can decide whether Alice or Bob should take the premium by “<output> OP_LOOKUP_OUTPUT <pubkeyhash> OP_EQUALVERIFY”.

+Assume that Alice and Bob exchange asset1 and asset2, and using premium (same asset type as asset2) as the collateral.

-A sample implementation of Atmoic Swap for Spot based on this opcode is:
+A sample premium transaction implementation of Atmoic Swap for Spot based on this opcode is:
 ```
 ScriptSig:
     Redeem: <Bob_sig> <Bob_pubkey> 1